This recipe for Mom's Pickled Eggs is delicious. A quick and easy recipe for the perfect Keto, low carb and low calorie snack.

 Instructions

-- Bring to a boil and cook for about 5 minutes.
+- Bring to a boil, reduce heat and let simmer for 5 minutes.

 Nutrition